 - With a sharp knife, cut the very tops off the cores so that you have a thin disc of cake.
 Place a disc on top of the peanut butter filling on each cupcake and press lightly to adhere.

-- For the ganache, melt butter, peanut butter, unsweetened chocolate and powdered erythritol together in a small saucepan over low heat, stirring until smooth.
+- Melt butter, peanut butter, unsweetened chocolate and powdered Swerve together in a small saucepan over low heat, stirring until smooth.

 - Off-heat, stir in stevia and vanilla (if you find your chocolate seizing, as it sometimes does when liquids are added, add a little more butter or oil and reheat gently, stirring until it smooths out again).

 - Let ganache cool about 25 minutes until thickened but still spreadable.
 Spread over cupcakes with a knife or offset spatula.

 - Let set 30 minutes.